Close More Business by Preparing for the “Puppy Conversation”

 But rather than the open-and-shut case you were hoping for, what likely followed was a barrage of heated questions intended to shut you down:

-“Do you even know what it takes to take care of a puppy?”
+“Do you know how much work it is to take care of a puppy?”

-“Who’s going to take it to the vet?”
+“Who’s going to pick up its poop and take it to the vet?”

 Or perhaps the dreaded…